the one-string Japanese fiddle

 G.H.
 Chirgwin the White Eyed Musical Kaffir, (1854-1922), had a career in British music-hall lasting over fifty years.
 A multi-instrumentalist comic of considerable ability and charisma, he was the last great virtuoso of the bladder-and-string, and particularly noted for his playing on the one-stringed Japanese fiddle, an English bowed mono-chord.
 Chirgwin also played piano, violin, cello, mandoline, guitar, banjo, phono-fiddle, harp, dulcimer, euphonium, concertina, xylophone, sleigh bells, harmonica, bassoon, bagpipes and kettledrums.

-George Chirgwin was genuinely interested and experimental in his approach to musical instruments, and claimed, with more exaggeration than accuracy, to have introduced the Japanese fiddle to the London public.
-Several years before Chirgwin graduated from the provincial halls, a Mr. Raynor played the Japanese fiddle in 1871 in a manner that was something more amusing than enchanting.
-By 1888, Chirgwin's name was a household word'; he played'The Minstrel Boy' on the Japanese fiddle in a manner that should obtain him the appointment of chief fiddler to the Mikado.
+Despite the racist implications of his trade mark makeup (accepted as normal then, and beyond contempt by contemporary standards), George Chirgwin was genuinely interested and experimental in his approach to musical instruments, and claimed, with more exaggeration than accuracy, to have introduced the Japanese fiddle to the London public.
+Several years before Chirgwin graduated from the provincial halls, a Mr. Raynor had played the Japanese fiddle in 1871 in a manner that was something more amusing than enchanting.

 One-String Japanese Fiddles